-The Chandler Multicultural Festival teamed up with the Chandler International Film Festival and Creative + Cultural to bring you a collaborative and eclectic weekend of international films, a variety of cultural performances, food and beverage vendors, and fun for the family.
+The Chandler Multicultural Festival teamed up with the Chandler International Film Festival and Cultura Communications to bring you a collaborative and eclectic weekend of international films, a variety of cultural performances, food and beverage vendors, and fun for the family.

 Explore the event history.

 Are you our title sponsor?
 Would you like visibility at the 25th Annual Chandler Multicultural Festival?
 Secure your presence.
 Deadline for applications is Dec.
 20, 2019